St Joseph's Nursery and Pre-School

 We offer a fully inclusive environment for children with additional needs.
 Nursery staff will ensure strategies are readily in place to support children's individual needs.
 Any adaptations to the setting, resources, and training will vary depending on the needs of the child that we have identified such as additional training to meet specific needs, and 1:1 support, taking into consideration suggestions made other agencies that are already involved with the family.
 Parents/carers will be included from the beginning so they are aware of how their child is being supported and future plans, and are able to have extended settling in sessions to support their child’s transition until they feel comfortable.

 At St Joseph’s Nursery, our learning opportunities are tailored specifically for each child based on their interests and next steps by their key person in order for them to progress and develop.
-Children’s achievements and progress are recorded on curriculum maps and observations stored in your child’s book which we encourage parents to view regularly.
 Through ongoing observations we develop an understanding of your child’s likes and dislikes and any interests or enthusiasm’s they may have and these are included in your child’s individual planning to ensure that the approaches we take to support your child’s development are the most effective.

 We also share our individual planning with parents and any SEN support plans in place for your child, which we review and evaluate regularly.

 Weekly Drop-In's- Parents have the opportunity to have regular meetings with their key person.
 The drop in session is available each week for each room with days that alternate to meet the needs of all of our parents.
 We operate a booking-in system where parents can pick a time slot convenient for them.
 Twice a year parents are invited in to setting for a parents evening to discuss their child's development.